 Megan Loef Franke

-Megan Loef Franke is a professor in the Graduate School of Education and Information Studies at the University of California, Los Angeles.
-Her research focuses on understanding and supporting teacher learning for both preservice and inservice teachers.
+Megan Loef Franke is professor in the UCLA Graduate School of Education and Information Studies.
+Her research focuses on understanding and supporting teacher learning for both preservice and in-service teachers.
 She is particularly interested in how teaching mathematics with attention to students and their mathematical thinking can create opportunities for low-income students of color to learn mathematics with understanding.
-In addition, Dr. Franke designs, prepares and studies the preparation of early childhood to 6th grade mathematics teachers and is known for her work on Cognitively Guided Instruction (CGI), her leadership in Center X: Where Research and Practice Intersect for Urban School Professionals, and her ongoing professional development work to support teachers, schools and communities.
+Franke additionally designs, prepares, and studies the preparation of early childhood to sixth grade mathematics teachers.
+She is known for her work on cognitively guided instruction; her leadership in Center X: Where Research and Practice Intersect for Urban School Professionals; and her ongoing professional development work to support teachers, schools, and communities.
 In 2017, she was elected to the National Academy of Education.
-Dr. Franke received her Ph.D. from the University of Wisconsin, Madison.
+Franke received her PhD from the University of Wisconsin—Madison.